What are employment classification types in the workplace?

 Zero-hours contracts

-Zero-hours contract workers typically have rights similar to other workers, such as holiday entitlements and minimum-wage protections.
+Public sources note that zero-hours workers may have certain rights.
+Confirm current entitlements using official guidance.
 Confirm current thresholds and entitlements using official guidance.
 Some workers may also be able to take work with other employers.

 The UK Government offers guidance for employers about zero-hours contracts on its website.